Corp for Corporal. It isn't as popular as many other nicknames, but it still counts.

 "The quiver that never runs dry" for Legolas' never-ending stream of arrows.

-Super Burly Brawl - The final battle between Neo and Smith in The Matrix Revolutions.
+The Matrix Revolutions: Super Burly Brawl - The final battle between Neo and Smith.
 Less commonly, this fight is called the Dragon Ball Z rip-off for it similarity to the fight between Goku and Frieza.

 Not-Bela - The "actor" (actually Ed Wood's chiropractor, Tom Mason) who replaces the late Bela Lugosi after the first few minutes of the film, despite clearly being noticeably taller and thinner than him (and whose only concession to hiding their difference is a cape in front of his face).